 Supported decision-making (SDM) is increasingly recognized as a preferable and less-restrictive means to guardianship by, for example, the American Bar Association, the ARC of the United States, the National Council on Disability, the Uniform Law Commission, and even the National Guardianship Association.
-By providing a person with I/DD with supports from trusted people in her/his life, s/he is able to make her/his own decisions and retain all her/his legal and civil rights.
+By providing a person with I/DD with supports from trusted people in their life, they are able to make their own decisions and retain all their legal and civil rights.

 New York Courts have recognized that, as a less-restrictive alternative, SDM can be used to avoid the necessity for guardianship in the first place or as a means to restore the rights to persons already under guardianship.